How to apply to Rennes School of Business

 Rennes School of Business places the student experience at the heart of learning, combining academic excellence, innovation, social responsibility and international outlook.

-What is the role of the Instructional and Learning Innovation (ILI) department?
+What is the role of the Instructional & Learning Innovation (ILI) department?

 ILI supports teachers and students in developing innovative teaching methods that integrate technology, inclusion and sustainable development.